taji/GenAIPromptRepoPublic/Rpg/ThreeClueGenerator.md

   \- [Insert details for a clue that leads the investigators to {DESTINATION3} from {DESTINATION2}, similar to this: "At the Bellagio, Manoor is found with his terrorist accomplices.
 Sewn into the lining of Mansoor’s jacket is a small packet of microfilm.
 The microfilm contains records indicating that Frank Nasser of the Las Vegas police department is guilty of embezzling from a fund used for undercover drug buys.
 Mansoor was using these records to blackmail Nasser."]

 CLUES AT [Insert {DESTINATION3} here, in all caps]:
-  \- [Insert details for a clue that leads the investigators to {DESTINATION1} from {DESTINATION3}, similar to this: "Nasser is more likely to crack under questioning and reveal his accomplice is Mansoor and where he lives."]
+  \- [Insert details for a clue that leads the investigators to {DESTINATION1} from {DESTINATION3}, similar to this: "Nasser is more likely to crack under questioning and reveal his accomplice is Mansoor and the location of Mansoor's apartment."]
   \- [Insert details for a clue that leads the investigators to {DESTINATION2} from {DESTINATION3}, similar to this: "Nasser can also be placed under surveillance.
-He will check in at both the Bellagio and Mansoor’s apartment before the bombings occur"]
+He will visit both the Bellagio and Mansoor’s apartment before the bombings occur"]

-Fill out the template above for a {STORY_TYPE} involving the player character investigators beginning their investigation of {CRIME} at {START_NODE} or {START_PERSON} and finding clues that lead to {DESTINATION1}, {DESTINATION2} and {DESTINATION3}.
+Fill out the template above for a {STORY_TYPE} story involving the player character investigators beginning their investigation of {CRIME} at {START_NODE} or {START_PERSON} and finding clues that lead to {DESTINATION1}, {DESTINATION2} and {DESTINATION3}.

 CRIME: a terror plot involving detonating bombs in Las Vegas